apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 #### Nation File

-If you followed the Apache Drill in 10 Minutes instructions to install Drill in embedded mode, the path to the parquet file varies between operating systems.
+The path to the parquet file varies between operating systems.
+Use the actual path to your Drill installation to construct this query:

-{% include startnote.html %}Substitute your installation path and the Drill version in the angle-bracketed locations when you enter the query{% include endnote.html %}

-To view the data in the `nation.parquet` file, issue the query appropriate for your operating system:

 ``SELECT * FROM dfs.`<path-to-installation>/apache-drill-<version>/sample-data/nation.parquet`;``

 The query returns the following results:

-    SELECT * FROM dfs.`Users/khahn/drill/apache-drill-1.1.0-SNAPSHOT/sample-data/nation.parquet`;
+    SELECT * FROM dfs.`Users/drilluser/apache-drill-1.1.0/sample-data/nation.parquet`;
     +--------------+-----------------+--------------+-----------------------+
     | N_NATIONKEY  |     N_NAME      | N_REGIONKEY  |       N_COMMENT       |
     +--------------+-----------------+--------------+-----------------------+